Flexible working – formal scheme

 • that the change to the employee's terms and conditions of employment during the trial period is a temporary change only

-• the date on which the employee will revert to his or her previous terms and conditions of employment if, after the trial period, the department rejects his or her request for flexible working.
+• the date on which the employee will revert to their previous terms and conditions of employment if, after the trial period, the department rejects their request for flexible working.

-If the department agrees with the employee's request for flexible working following a trial period, you must also specify the flexible working arrangement and any contractual variation that has been agreed to and the date that the arrangement and, where appropriate, the contractual variation will begin.
+If the department agrees with the employee's request for flexible working following a trial period, you must also specify the flexible working arrangement, any contractual variation that has been agreed to, the date that the arrangement and, where appropriate, the contractual variation will begin.

-Please note that the Flexible Working Regulations 2014 specify that an employer can only refuse a request for flexible working on one or more of the statutory grounds listed below:
+The Flexible Working (Amendment) Regulations 2023 specify that an employer can only refuse a request for flexible working on one or more of the statutory grounds listed below:

 • the burden of additional costs,